FlorianPatzer/symp_system_model_engine/README.md

     1. Navigate to `sme-gui` folder
     2. Run `npm install`
     3. Run `ng serve`
-    4. The frontend should be available at http://localhost:4200/#/home
+    4. The fronte end should be available at http://localhost:4200/#/home

 *Note: The env profiles are already configured and the service should work out of the box*